mrgigabyte/hapi-boilerplate/README.md

 Libraries which might be considered for future work:

-1. boom
-2. node-schedule
+1. node-schedule
-3. handlebars
+2. handlebars
-4. chai/mocha
+3. chai/mocha

 Done: